o3de/o3de.org/content/blog/posts/sig-simulation-highlight.md

 #### Please tell us a little bit about yourself.

 **Lars**: My name is Lars Gleim.
 I’m a senior research engineer at Huawei’s Munich Research Center in the cloud robotics lab, where we are currently building software for simulation and cloud-native operation of robots.
-I previously completed my Ph.D. studies in Computer Science at RWTH Aachen University, where I was building systems and architecture for data management, basically inter-organizational cloud edge scenarios.
-I’m also the O3DE SIG Simulation chair.
+I previously completed my Ph.D. studies in Computer Science at RWTH Aachen University, where I was building systems and architecture for data management, basically inter-organizational, cloud-edge scenarios.
+I’m also the O3DE SIG Simulation Chair.

 **Bo**: My name is Bo Gao, and I’m currently a principal research engineer in Huawei’s 2012 Lab, responsible for the development of a physics engine.
 I have more than 10 years of experience in algorithm development and specialize in using mathematical methods to solve problems.
 I received my Master of Science degree in Applied Mathematics at Lanzhou University in 2011.
 In addition, I’m co-chair of O3DE SIG Simulation.